 Spiritual psychology honors both the relative and absolute, the subjective and objective, the mind and the heart, the body and the soul, and the East and West approach to transformation.

 Spiritual psychology is a holistic practice that takes into account all aspects of a person’s being – all the way from earthly issues to metaphysical problems.

 The processes of inner transformation are both spiritual and psychological.
 The spiritual work is the awakening of a higher state of consciousness: the consciousness of the heart.
 The psychological work involves cleaning the psyche of all the conditioning, psychological blocks, and complexes that could inhibit our spiritual awareness.
 Withdrawing psychological projections and integrating the conflicting aspects of ourselves, we create a foundation for spiritual life, without which any higher awareness would be distorted and could create a dangerous imbalance.
 Psychological work prepares the psyche for the intensity of inner experiences; it creates an empty, uncontaminated inner space for the awakening of our own divine nature.

-Instead of spirituality being fuelled by unresolved inner wounds, it comes from a clear place of longing, of a heart-felt and soul-driven desire to let go, evolve, and transform.
+However, when our spirituality isn’t fuelled by our unresolved inner wounds and shadows, it comes from a clear place of longing, of a heart-felt and soul-driven desire to let go, evolve, and transform.

 Both go hand in hand.